 Making Claims and Miscellaneous

 You cannot apply until HMRC contacts you.
 If you are eligible, HMRC will tell you when you can make your claim.
-It has advised that its online service for applications will be available from 13 May 2020.
+It advised that its online service for applications is available from 13 May 2020.
 Once your claim has been approved by HMRC, it will make payment within 6 working days.

-SEISS will be paid to you as a single sum, not in monthly instalments.
-Payments will be made available from mid-May 2020.
+SEISS will be paid to you as a single sum for March-May 2020, not monthly instalments.
+Payments have been available from mid-May 2020.
+The latest that an application can be made is 13 July 2020.
 In the interim you can apply for Universal Credit if you are eligible.

 SEISS grant payments received must be treated as income and added to other income for tax purposes.
 In other words, it is taxable income and you have to show the payments on your tax return.